billkarsh/SpikeGLX/Markdown/IMTab_Help.md

 instead becomes `Max bank`.
 Use this item to skip sampling banks that are out of the brain.

+### Filtered Streams

+As of SpikeGLX version 20230425, you can set up a filtered probe AP-band stream that runs in parallel with the raw stream.
+You can set the bandpass edges for this stream, and the stream automatically gets Gbldmx CAR.
+These data, when present, are used to improve signal-to-background in both audio output and Shank Viewers (for {spike, AP pk-pk} calculations).

 --------

 ## Probe Database